 • If one is interested in EGWs, in particular the tides and their interaction with the baroclinic structure of the ocean (internal waves) possibly in shallow seas, then a non linear free surface is the most appropriate.
 This means that no approximation is made in (2.5) and that the variation of the ocean volume is fully taken into account.
-Note that in order to study the fast time scales associated with EGWs it is necessary to minimize time filtering effects (use an explicit time scheme with very small time step, or a split-explicit scheme with reasonably small time step, see §5.4.1 or §5.4.1.
+Note that in order to study the fast time scales associated with EGWs it is necessary to minimize time filtering effects (use an explicit time scheme with very small time step, or a split-explicit scheme with reasonably small time step, see $\S 5.4.1$ or $\S 5.4.1$.

 - If one is not interested in EGW but rather sees them as high frequency noise, it is possible to apply an explicit filter to slow down the fastest waves while not altering the slow barotropic Rossby waves.
-If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [Roullet and Madec 2000]. - For process studies not involving external waves nor surface freshwater fluxes, it is possible to use the rigid lid approximation see (next section).
+If further, an approximative conservation of heat and salt contents is sufficient for the problem solved, then it is sufficient to solve a linearized version of (2.5), which still allows to take into account freshwater fluxes applied at the ocean surface [?]. - For process studies not involving external waves nor surface freshwater fluxes, it is possible to use the rigid lid approximation see (next section).
 The ocean surface is then considered as a fixed surface, so that all external waves are removed from the system.

-The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using the time splitting method [Killworth et al. 1991, Zhang and Endoh 1992] or the implicit scheme [Dukowicz and Smith 1994].
-In NEMO, we use a slightly different approach developed by Roullet and Madec [2000]: the damping of EGWs is ensured by introducing an additional force in the momentum equation.
+The filtering of EGWs in models with a free surface is usually a matter of discretisation of the temporal derivatives, using the time splitting method [??] or the implicit scheme [?].
+In NEMO, we use a slightly different approach developed by ?: the damping of EGWs is ensured by introducing an additional force in the momentum equation.
 (2.1a) becomes:

-$$\frac{\partial \mathbf{U}{h}}{\partial t} = \mathbf{M} - g\nabla\left(\widetilde{\rho}\,\eta\right) - g\,T{c}\nabla\left(\widetilde{\rho}\,\partial{t}\eta\right) \tag{2.6}$$ where T_c , is a parameter with dimensions of time which characterizes the force, $\tilde{\rho} = \rho/\rho_o$ is the dimensionless density, and M represents the collected contributions of the Coriolis, hydrostatic pressure gradient, non-linear and viscous terms in (2.1a).
+$$\frac{\partial \mathbf{U}h}{\partial t} = \mathbf{M} - g\nabla\left(\widetilde{\rho}\,\eta\right) - g\,T_c\nabla\left(\widetilde{\rho}\,\partial_t\eta\right) \tag{2.6}$$ where T_c , is a parameter with dimensions of time which characterizes the force, $\tilde{\rho} = \rho/\rho_o$ is the dimensionless density, and M represents the collected contributions of the Coriolis, hydrostatic pressure gradient, non-linear and viscous terms in (2.1a).

 The new force can be interpreted as a diffusion of vertically integrated volume flux divergence.
-The time evolution of D is thus governed by a balance of two terms, -g \mathbf{A} η and g T_c \mathbf{A} D, associated with a propagative regime and a diffusive regime in the temporal spectrum, respectively.
+The time evolution of D is thus governed by a balance of two terms, -g A η and g T_c A D, associated with a propagative regime and a diffusive regime in the temporal spectrum, respectively.
 In the diffusive regime, the EGWs no longer propagate, i.e. they are stationary and damped.
 The diffusion regime applies to the modes shorter than T_c .
 For longer ones, the diffusion term vanishes.
-Hence, the temporally unresolved EGWs can be damped by choosing $T_c > \Delta t$.
-Roullet and Madec [2000] demonstrate that (2.6) can be integrated with a leap frog scheme except the additional term which has to be computed implicitly.
+Hence, the temporally unresolved EGWs can be damped by choosing $T_c > \Delta t$. ? demonstrate that (2.6) can be integrated with a leap frog scheme except the additional term which has to be computed implicitly.
 This is not surprising since the use of a large time step has a necessarily numerical cost.
 Two gains arise in comparison with the previous formulations.
 Firstly, the damping of EGWs can be quantified through the magnitude of the additional term.
 Secondly, the numerical scheme does not need any tuning.
 Numerical stability is ensured as soon as $T_c > \Delta t$.